apocalyptech/animalwellsave/README.md

 --------

 The utility seems quite safe to use -- I've not ever experienced any problems with it.
-But make sure to bakup your saves before using this!
+But make sure to backup your saves before using this!

 Work on decoding the savegame structure has mostly been done by [Kein](https://github.com/Kein/), [just-ero](https://github.com/just-ero),